michelle-miller/virtual-agent/tutorial.md

     The agent evaluates this request and maps it to the **`#turn_on`** custom capability.
 In the linked workspace, the dialog node with a condition that matches the #turn_on intent is used.
 As a result, the agent asks what genre of music to play.

-    > **Note:** You can see the capability that the user input is mapped to because the capability name is displayed as a link below the response.
+    > **Note:** You can see the capability that the user input is mapped to because the capability name is displayed below the response.

 1. Enter a music genre, such as *Classical* or *Rock* to complete the dialog.
 1. Now, ask a question that will trigger a core capability.
 Enter the text, *Tell me about yourself*.